Thierry Henry: Return to Belgium (assistant)

 In May 2021, Henry rejoined the coaching staff of Belgium prior to UEFA Euro 2020.
 He was also in the team's coaching staff for the 2022 FIFA World Cup.
 In February 2023, upon the appointment of Domenico Tedesco as Belgium's new head coach, Royal Belgian Football Association CEO Peter Bossaert announced that Henry would not be returning to the national team's coaching staff.

 Henry was considered as being one of potential replacements for Corinne Diacre who got fired as France women's national team head coach, but he rejected the approach.

 France U21 and Olympic

 On 21 August 2023, Henry was named as the new manager of the France national under-21 team, meaning that he would also coach the France Olympic team at the 2024 Summer Games.
 He coached the Olympic team to a silver medal, losing the final to Spain, before announcing his resignation as coach on 19 August 2024.

 Media and broadcasting career

 After leaving Montreal, Henry resumed his punditry career.
 He joined CBS Sports in their UEFA Champions League coverage as studio analyst on 27 September 2021, as well as being hired by Amazon Prime Video for their Premier League and Ligue 1 programs as consultant.
+On 4 December 2025, he joined Fox Sports as a studio analyst for coverage of the 2026 FIFA World Cup.